 5 top tips to prevent your mobile phone from being stolen

-Your mobile is a highly desirable consumer valuable, so it's wise to take every possible step to ensure it isn't pilfered, and if the worst happens.
+Your mobile is a highly desirable consumer valuable, so it's wise to take every possible step to ensure it isn't pilfered.

 The chances are pretty good that your smartphone goes everywhere that you do.
 That's kind of the point of a mobile phone because they're great devices to stay in touch, stay informed and stay entertained while out and about.